 January 9, 2007, is an important date in Apple’s history as it officially commemorates the Apple iPhone anniversary.
 15 years ago, on this day, Steve Jobs, former Apple CEO, took the stage at San Francisco’s Macworld Expo and presented the iPhone to the world.
-Little did anyone present in the hall know that the device was here to redefine the smartphone industry, forever.
+Little did anyone present in the hall know that the device was about to redefine the equations of global smartphone industry, forever.

 Although the original iPhone was tiny with a 3.5-inch LCD screen, a simple Home button and thick bezels, a Samsung processor, and a 2-megapixel camera, it was still a remarkable device and made heads turned.

 Smartphones of that era relied heavily on limited display areas, keyboards, and styluses for screen interaction.
 But the iPhone was different because it had fewer physical buttons.
 Instead, the iPhone relied on a multitouch display that was intimate and interactive.